mseminatore/cfirth/README.md

 > But even more importantly, having a rich set of unit tests allowed me to
 > re-factor and optimize code with confidence.

 The *core-tests.fth* file both defines and runs the unit tests.
-If all goes well a message will be displayed saying that *All tests passed!*
+If all goes well a message will be displayed saying that *All tests passed!*.
+At this time there are more than 142 individual test cases.

 ```Forth
 Firth> include test\core-tests.fth